Hypokalaemia is usually defined as a serum concentration of potassium <3.5 mmol/L. It can be classified as follows:

 Serum-potassium concentration relates both to the internal balance between intracellular and extracellular fluids and the external balance determining the total body potassium.
 This is achieved by the kidney, mainly under the control of the hormone aldosterone secreted by adrenal glands.

 Most cases are the result of either diuretic consumption or loss of gastrointestinal (GI) fluids through persistent vomiting, chronic diarrhoea or laxative abuse.
 With vomiting, the cause is not mainly direct loss of potassium but that of chloride causing high levels of aldosterone which inhibits potassium reabsorption from the kidney tubules.

 Via the skin:

 The most common congenital cause of hypokalaemia is Gitelman's syndrome, associated with impaired renal tubular ion transport due to a mutation in the Na+/Cl− co-transporter gene.
-Bartter's syndrome is closely related but presents in infancy with failure to thrive and is due to a mutation in the Cl− channel gene.
+Bartter's syndrome is closely related but presents in infancy with faltering growth and is due to a mutation in the Cl− channel gene.

 - Mild forms are generally asymptomatic.